Psychotherapist Copenhagen

 I offer a safe and non-judgmental space to slow down, reflect, and openly explore what you are experiencing in the present moment.
 Whether that might be managing a life transition, understanding your neurotype or getting support with loss, anxiety, stress, shame, anger, sadness, or overwhelm.

-I will often explore how early relationships may influence how we have learnt to respond to the here and now.
-I am also curious about how the narratives we tell about ourselves, and narratives others tell about us, may influence how we make sense of our experiences.
-Together with you, we can consider which responses or narratives may be more or less helpful in moving you towards a more balanced way of being.
+I will often explore how early relationships may influence how we have learned to respond to the here and now.
+I am also curious about how the narratives we tell about ourselves and those others tell about us may influence how we make sense of our experiences.
+Together, we can consider which responses or narratives may be more or less helpful in moving you towards a more balanced way of being.
 I aim to support you in finding ways to notice, describe, feel, and respond to situations, with a view to providing you with tools to help you grow and thrive beyond the therapy hour.

 Sarah’s Approach